-CMS confirmed that hair analysis for mineral trace detection is not a covered Medicare service under NCD 189, effective March 7, 2026.
+CMS confirmed that hair analysis for disease diagnosis is not covered under Medicare, effective with the March 7, 2026 update to NCD 189.
 Here's what billing teams need to know.

 Quick-Reference Table